"I often think that the night is more alive

 The essentials for night photography are basic and you don't need to spend a lot of money.
 My motto throughout my life has been KIS (keep it simple) and I also apply this to my photography.
 When I first started, I had a basic DSLR (Nikon D5100) and a 50mm kit lens.
 I captured some amazing shots with that camera and lens, some of which are on my website.
 In time you can look at upgrading your camera and lenses if you want to but I found that night photography is more about technique rather than the gear you have.
 Don't get caught up in the gear.

 You will need a DSLR camera and lens of course, a tripod and remote shutter release cable (or you can use the timer on the camera).
 Some additional items are a torch, a lens hood and always, always extra batteries and SD cards.
 I don't like to take any chances.
 Being a minimalist, I don't carry around a heavy bag packed with gear.
 I'm getting far too old for that.

 Can an old dog learn new tricks?

-I have sold images to corporations, advertising companies and individuals but overall it is the experience that I enjoy, from the very first camera click to post-processing.
+I am proud to say that I have sold images to top corporations, advertising companies and individuals but overall it is the experience that I enjoy, from the very first camera click to post-processing.
 If you have an interest in a particular genre of photography, learn what you can and have a go.
 Find your passion and do what you love.
 You never know where it may take you.